adobe-research/sam_inversion/README.md

 <img src="resources/invertibility_map.png" style="width:75%;"/>
 </p>
-We begin with predicting how difficult each region of the image is to invert for every latent layer using our trained invertibility network $S$.
-Subsequently we refine the predicted map using a semantic segmentation network and combine them using the user-specified threshold Ï„ .
+We begin with predicting how difficult each region of the image is to invert for every latent layer using our trained invertibility network S. Subsequently we refine the predicted map using a semantic segmentation network and combine them using the user-specified threshold Ï„ .
 This combined invertibility map shown on the right and used to determine the latent layer to be used for inverting each segment in the image.